trillek-team/trillek-computer/README.md

 ## ADVICE

-The actula reference implementation, in Trillek MS2.5, is not yet updated to the latests specs.
+The actual reference implementation, in Trillek MS2.5, is not yet updated to the latests specs.